oran-gutierrez-fugon/CpG_Me/index.markdown

 `sbatch /share/lasallelab/programs/CpG_Me/Single-end/CpG_Me_SE_QC.sh`

-An [example report](Examples/multiqc_report.html) for single end sequencing is available in the `Examples` folder.
-There is currently a minor glitch in the paired end reports, where the temporary files for the different reads create empty columns.
-This can be fixed by clicking on the configure columns button above the general statistics table and re-selecting one of the visibile columns.
-Also, these reports can be customized by modifying the multiqc_config.yaml files for the [paired end](Paired-end/multiqc_config_PE.yaml) and [single end](Single-end/multiqc_config_SE.yaml) pipelines.
+These reports can be customized by modifying the multiqc_config.yaml files.

 ## DMR Calling
 Statistical testing for differentially methylated regions (DMRs) can be achieved by [DMRichR](https://github.com/ben-laufer/DMRichR), which utilizes the `cytosine_reports` folder created by CpG_Me.